Tunnelsats/tunnelsats/FAQ.md

 ### Why choose Tunnel⚡Sats over other VPN providers?
 Running a lightning nodes behind a VPN requires a range of features public VPN providers usually do not offer. **Tunnel⚡Sats** is specially designed for the lightning node use case in mind.
 So we pack up everything that's needed:
 - static VPN IP: no more disconnects due to changing VPN IPs and no hassle setting up Dynamic DNS
-- static forwarded Ports: assign VPN's port to your node config and you are good to go
+- static forwarded ports: assign VPN's port to your node config and you are good to go
 - secure VPN tunnels: we provide quantum-safe VPN tunnels using pre-shared keys
 - split-tunneling: we exclude everything else besides lightning p2p traffic from the VPN network.
-Contrary to "Tor over VPN", this enables redundancy of connectivity for your node meaning: If Tor goes down, VPN still plays nice and vice versa (which should never happen).
+Contrary to "Tor over VPN", this enables redundancy of connectivity over Tor for your node meaning: If Tor goes down, VPN still plays nice and vice versa (which should never happen).

 <br/>